Introduction: When Beef Meets Butter and Spices Dance

 - Optional: chopped parsley or chives

-Mix all ingredients in a bowl until well combined.
-Form into a log using parchment paper and chill until firm, or use immediately while soft.
-This base can be customized endlessly—and that’s where the fun begins.
+Mix ingredients until combined.
+Form into a log using parchment paper and chill until firm, or use immediately.
+This base becomes your canvas for innovation.

 Spice It Up: 10 Unexpected (But Amazing) Flavor Combos